 Reduces Cardiovascular risk

-Intermittent fasting reduces frequent insulin production in the body and thus prevents many cardiovascular diseases, such as coronary artery disease, from occurring due to high insulin resistance.
+Intermittent fasting reduces frequent insulin production in the body and thus prevents cardiovascular disease, such as coronary artery disease, from occurring due to high insulin resistance.
 Also, intermittent fasting improves lipid profile by increasing high-density lipoprotein (HDL), reducing low-density lipoprotein and triglycerides in the body.
+You may improve your insulin sensitivity as well.

 Increased body adiposity leads to inflammation due to elevated C-reactive protein and decreased adiponectin hormone.
 The adiponectin hormone protects the body from insulin resistance.
 Thus, intermittent fasting protects the body against inflammation by decreasing adiposity through reduced calorie intake and reprogramming metabolism.

 Intermittent fasting also helps deal with diabetes as fasting periods give the body time to bring down glucose levels.
-Research shows a reduction of fasting sugar and body weight as intermittent fasting affects the release of the leptin hormone that regulates body weight.
+Research shows a reduction of fasting sugar and body weight as intermittent fasting affects the release of the leptin hormone that regulates body weight and body fat.

 By reducing the concentration of cortisol or the stress hormone levels in the body, intermittent fasting helps repair body tissues.